leocengia/SCI-repo/README.md

 > listed breakfast fees apply for
 > additional guests.

+**Agent-normalized template text**

+Guests booked in breakfast included rate plans receive breakfast for up to 2 adults who are sharing a guestroom.
+The listed breakfast fees apply for additional guests.

 **Important information**

 As of Feb 1, 2026: Do not use the template.